 What do Unilever, Coca-Cola, Starbucks and Lush have in common?

-In 2020 or 2021 they have all put their social media advertising on pause to take a stand against hate speech and misinformation.
+In 2020 or 2021 they put their social media advertising on pause to take a stand against hate speech and misinformation.
 More recently Facebook has been under fire for it’s business practices leading some companies to close their accounts with the social media giant or pause making any posts or buying ads.

 That leads me to ask you, what would happen if you decided not to use any social media accounts?
 How would you communicate with your clients and customers?
 Every company has to review their own values and the values of the providers they choose to support and then make an educated decision.